Jojoooo1/operator-sdk-assigment/README.md

 on pushes to the develop branch.
 Both workflows use Minikube to launch the integration tests.

 ## Production recommendations

+### High Availability (HA)

+Operators are generally deployed with a single running or active instance.
+However, the `Operator` can be configured with `withLeaderElectionConfiguration` to define a leader election configuration.
+This ensures that only one instance, the leader, handles the reconciliation and event processing, while others remain on standby, ready to take over if the leader fails.

+If you follow this path, ensure high availability (HA) with the following:

+- **Replicas**: Maintain a minimum of 2 replicas.
+- **Autoscaling**: Implement autoscaling based on CPU and memory metrics (or other) to efficiently handle varying workload demands.
+- **Anti-Affinity**: Create an anti-affinity rule to distribute replicas across different nodes or zones, improving fault tolerance.
+- **PodDisruptionBudget**: Create a `PodDisruptionBudget` with at least 2 replicas to prevent issues or failures during Kubernetes operations.

 ### Monitoring